What causes foundation problems?

-- If you don’t have a basement, you can look directly at the concrete slab under your home for cracks.
+If you don’t have a basement, look at your concrete slab for cracks.
 If your view of the slab is obstructed, you may be able to tell by the presence of odd bugs like centipedes in your home, a strong earthy smell after rainfall or tile floors that crack easily.

-- Doors and windows that were properly installed and no longer work properly are a easily identifiable symptom of foundation problems.
-They might of that may not close, scrape, show gaps, or swing open when not latched.
+If your doors and windows that were properly installed no longer open and close smoothly, these are signs of foundation problems.
+Look for ones that may not close, scrape, show gaps, or swing open when not latched.

-- Uneven floors are a common warning sign.
-A slanted floor can be easy to detect.
+One of the most common warning signs is a slanted floor.
+This can be easy to detect.
 Just drop something on the floor and notice where it rolls.
 Minor slants can be hard to detect in the early stages.
 You might notice an unevenly worn patch in the carpet where the floor bulges.